 - a.
 Inspect the pump for cracks, dents, damaged threads, and other obvious damage. - b.
 Check for and tighten loose attaching hardware.
-Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces. - c.
+Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces.

+c.
 Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated.

-CAUTION Only operate this pump in the direction in-
+Note that the pump shaft rotates in the required direction.

-dicated by the arrow on the pump body and on the accompanying decal.
+Only operate this pump in the direction indicated by the arrow on the pump body and on the accompanying decal.
 Otherwise, the impeller could become loosened from the shaft and seriously damage the pump.
-Refer to Rotation in OPERATION, Section C.